victorchuhk/Learning_Sandbox/README.md

-# learning-pyhton-Javescript
+# learning-pyhton
-Follow and learn Python and Java Script from the Harvard CS50 online course
+Follow and learn Python